Is Bangladesh Ready For Electric Vehicles: Future of Electric Vehicles in Bangladesh

 electric Vehicle in Bangladesh

-Globally, the use of electric vehicles is constantly increasing.
-In 2022, more than 10 million electric vehicles were sold worldwide, accounting for 14 percent of total vehicle sales that year.
-As of 2022, there are more than 26 million electric vehicles on roads globally.
-Governments and corporations in different countries around the world are taking various initiatives to ensure global net-zero carbon emissions by 2050.
-In view of this, global auto manufacturers are also focusing more on full electric vehicle production.
-In Bangladesh, the trend of customers buying hybrid and plug-in hybrid cars has been increasing over the past few years.
-Additionally, several electric vehicles are already seen in the country.
-Recently, the German brand Audi officially launched its EV model in Bangladesh.
-Today, we will discuss whether the automobile market in Bangladesh is ready to adopt electric vehicles.
+The global adoption of electric vehicles is on a steady rise.
+In 2022, over 10 million electric vehicles were sold worldwide, making up 14 percent of the total vehicle sales for that year.
+As of 2022, there are in excess of 26 million electric vehicles traversing roads across the globe.
+Governments and corporations from various countries are implementing diverse initiatives to achieve net-zero carbon emissions globally by 2050.
+Consequently, global automobile manufacturers are shifting their focus towards the production of fully electric vehicles.
+In Bangladesh, the consumer trend towards purchasing hybrid and plug-in hybrid cars has seen a significant increase in recent years.
+A number of electric vehicles have already made their appearance in the country.
+Notably, the German brand Audi has officially introduced its electric vehicle model in Bangladesh.
+The question now arises: Is the automobile market in Bangladesh prepared for the adoption of electric vehicles?

 Global Sells Volume of EV in 2022